2/20/2025

 Rob Lynch

-Yeah, I mean, we are definitely in investment mode.
+I mean, we are definitely in investment mode.
 We see huge opportunities.
 We cannot get a better return than investing our capital into our assets.
-Like, new shack openings is the number one value unlock for this company, and, you know, that requires increased G&A investment as well.
-That requires us to, you know, continue to build teams.
+New Shack Openings is the number one value unlock for this company.
+That requires increased G&A investment as well.
+That requires us to continue to build teams.
 It requires us to go and build the development capability.
 We have to get deal makers, real estate people.
-Like, a lot of that stuff in the QSR industry sits on the franchisee's plate.
-Here, construction management, real estate, all those things, that's all us.
-So, we are making those investments in 2025 and into 2026 to continue to drive incremental growth.
-Like, we are going to build more restaurants, more shacks this year than we built last year, and we are going to build more than that in 2026 and beyond.
-So, like, we are making investments.
-So, as you think about, you know, the margin opportunities, we can absolutely grow our margins faster than what we have guided to, but that would come potentially at the expense of the investments necessary to deliver the full realized long-term potential of our company.
-So, I don't know, Katie, if you want to add anything.
+A lot of that stuff in the QSR industry sits in the, on the franchise franchisees play here, construction management, real estate, all those things.
+That's, that's all us.
+So we are making those investments in 2025 and into 2026 to continue to drive incremental growth.
+Like we are going to build more restaurants, more shacks this year than we built last year.
+We're going to build more than that in 2026 and beyond.
+So like, that we're making investments.
+So if you think about, you know, the margin opportunities, we could absolutely grow our margins faster than what we've guided to.
+But that would come potentially at the expense of the investments necessary to deliver the full realized long-term potential of our company.
+I don't know, Katie, if you want to add anything.

 speaker